sugoku/stepIO/README.md

 - Analog sensor reading (meaning support for Velostat and FSRs)
 - USB 2.0 High Speed support, enabling a maximum of 0.125ms polling (other boards aside from the official PIUIO are limited to 1ms as they only support USB 2.0 Full Speed)
 - USB flashing support for using and updating to different firmwares
-- Support for up to 16 multiplexed button inputs + multiplexer expansion breakout for another 16 inputs, as well as 8 cabinet light outputs per board (5V outputs, meant to connect to a light controller board)
+- Support for up to 16 multiplexed button inputs + multiplexer expansion breakout for another 16 inputs, as well as 8 cabinet light outputs per board (3.3V outputs, meant to connect to a light controller board)
 - RGB LED support (4 pin and 3 pin)

 You only need one stepIO board to control two pads, and the second pad is connected to an extension board through two CAT-5 (Ethernet) cables.
 The master board uses 5V converted 3.3V from the USB cable and 12V from either a 12V DC supply or a power cable from a Pump or DDR pad.

+As of writing this, the PCB and schematics are finalized but the stepIO firmware currently is not equipped to support this board.
+Hopefully as traction builds up and there is more community support for this project we will be able to make the code fully compatible.

 ### brokeIO

 This is the **brokeIO**, **B**edrock's **r**eplacement for **o**bsolete **K**orean hardwar**e** **IO** (in reference to the PIUIO and JAMMA).
 The brokeIO is intended to be a cheap drop-in replacement for the PIUIO and is able to replace the JAMMA as well.
 The JAMMA edge pinout is broken out onto 2.54mm headers and can be connected to a external board to attach a JAMMA edge connector to.
 The 7-pin and 10-pin connectors for the pad and cabinet lights normally included on the JAMMA are also included on the brokeIO.
 There are also several extra pins which can be used to control additional multiplexers and RGB LEDs, if programmed to do so.

+The stepIO codebase is currently focused on supporting brokeIO hardware.

 More info on stepIO is available on the repository wiki.